saiprasadbarke/robustmvd-sai-master/rmvd/models/README.md

 "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al., but trained for 5M iterations instead of the 600k iterations in the paper.
 The longer training slightly improves results.

+## Available wrapped models

+The following provides an overview of all available wrapped models including their respective setup instructions.

+To evaluate these models, use the commands from the `eval_all.sh` script.

 ### `monodepth2_mono_stereo_wrapped`
 This is the "Monodepth2 MS-trained" model presented in the publication